Trading EUR/USD

 Role of the Euro

-The Euro is unique because 19 of the 27 European countries within the EU use it.
-Around 341 million people buy and sell with it every single day.
+The euro is used by 20 of the EU’s 27 member states, covering about 350 million people as of 2025.
 As its popularity has grown, so have the implications of economic and political events in the EU.
-So, whilst many traders focus on the catalysts behind the US Dollar, to be a successful FX trader, the Euro warrants your attention also.
+So, whilst many traders focus on the catalysts behind the US Dollar, to be a successful FX trader, the Euro also warrants your attention.

 History